VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 Just like the default keybindings the idea here is to create them only when a language server is active in a buffer.
 For this use the [.on_attach()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#on_attachcallback) function, and then use neovim's built-in functions create the keybindings.

-Here is an example the replaces the default keybinding `gr` with a [telescope](https://github.com/nvim-telescope/telescope.nvim) command.
+Here is an example that replaces the default keybinding `gr` with a [telescope](https://github.com/nvim-telescope/telescope.nvim) command.

 ```lua
 local lsp = require('lsp-zero').preset({})